Crewe and Nantwich (UK Parliament constituency)

-Crewe and Nantwich is a constituency in the House of Commons of the UK Parliament.
-It is located in Cheshire.
-It was created in 1983, and has been represented since 2019 by Kieran Mullan of the Conservative Party.
+Crewe and Nantwich is a constituency in Cheshire represented in the House of Commons of the UK Parliament.
+It was created in 1983; since 2024 its Member of Parliament (MP) has been Connor Naismith of the Labour Party.

 Constituency profile

 The constituency was created for the 1983 general election following the major reorganisation of local authorities under the Local Government Act 1972, which came into effect on 1 April 1974.
 It combined parts of the abolished separate constituencies of Crewe and Nantwich and reunited the towns of Crewe and Nantwich in one constituency.

 The seat is marginal as Crewe tends to vote Labour, and Nantwich and the surrounding Cheshire villages are more Conservative-inclined.
 Its residents are slightly poorer than the UK average.